 Most financial aid is based on evidence of financial need, but there are also scholarships available that are merit-based, institutional scholarships, national (goingmerry.com, collegegreenlight.com, cappex.com or fastweb.com) and local scholarships.
-Our local scholarships are housed in Naviance, then click on Colleges, then Scholarship List.
+Our local scholarships are housed in Maia Learning.
+To access, log in to Maia Learning, then under Universities, click on Scholarships.
 Students may begin to search and apply for national scholarships as early as second semester Freshmen year.
-Most local scholarships in Naviance require applicants to be a high school junior or senior.
+Most local scholarships in Maial Learning require applicants to be a high school junior or senior.
 Some scholarship applications require an essay, letter of recommendation or additional documentation.
 Be sure to adhere to application deadlines and requirements.

 Financial aid packages that colleges offer students may include a combination of state and federal grant money, scholarships, student loans, and/or work-study programs.
 Grants and scholarships are forms of gift aid, whereas student loans and federal work study are self-help aid, or money that is repaid or earned through job opportunities.

 Need-based financial aid is determined by formulas established by Congress summarizing the family's financial situation to determine their Expected Family Contribution, or EFC.
 A student's financial need is determined by the following equation:

 Cost of Attendance

 -Expected Family Contribution (EFC)

 = Financial Need